bmorris3/retrieval/docs/retrieval/tutorial.rst

                                          model[off_h_band].mean())
         return abs(depth_difference_simulated - depth_difference_observed)

-In a sense, this is a dimensionality reduction step, because we're reducing the entire spectrum to a single number.
-One must take care to choose a summary statistic which unambiguously varies with the fitting parameters of interest -- in general it is not impossible to prove that your choice of summary statistic is "sufficient".
+This is a dimensionality reduction step because we're reducing the entire spectrum to a single number.
+One must take care to choose a summary statistic which unambiguously varies with the fitting parameters of interest -- in general it is not possible to prove that your choice of summary statistic is "sufficient".

 Next we construct a simple rejection sampling algorithm, which varies the